IceBear Studio a brief portfolio

 About the Artist:

-Ice Bear (Chris Johnson to his friends) is a status member of the Chippewas of Nawash at Cape Croker at Georgian Bay in Ontario.
+Ice Bear is a status member of the Chippewas of Nawash at Cape Croker at Georgian Bay in Ontario.
 For most of his childhood he was in the care of Indian and Northern Affairs.
 He credits his art and the strength of the visions the Spirits and the Creator have always given him for his survival of those early years.

 Thanks to the foresight of an art teacher, and funding by Indian and Northern Affairs, he attended the Toronto Artist’s Workshop, and later Sheridan College.
 Chris supplemented governmental support by creating paintings that friends sold on city streets.
 His first public art “commission”.